 Whether through expansion or M&A activity, businesses often move into entirely new jurisdictions.
 Managing these global locations is a challenge, and international payroll with its myriad of local and national legislation even more so.
 However, it isn’t only a compliance issue.
 There is also the matter of currency exchanges, choosing the best and most accurate way to ensure your employees are paid accurately and on time regardless of where they call home.
 This is why it is essential that your global payroll solution can scale quickly and with minimum interruption to business.
 Having a consolidated payroll solution in the cloud offers companies the capability to grow and yet continue to pay their meet their payroll commitments.

 The Immedis Platform is wholly owned, developed, and maintained by us.
-This gives our customers the assurance they are always on the most recent version of the platform and can avail of the latest functionality without incurring any hidden upgrade charges.Back to all posts
+This gives our customers the assurance that they are always on the most recent version of the platform and can avail of the latest functionality without incurring any hidden upgrade charges.Back to all posts